Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 JULY 1ST BOAT PARTIES

 An extra fun way to celebrate Canada Day is on a boat party cruise.
-A number of them happen on July 1st in 2022.
-There is also a Latin-themed one that’s part of Carnaval del Sol’s Latin American Experience series of events on July 2nd.
-See our article about Canada Day Boat Parties for details.
+There are multiple such events happening in early July this year.
+See our article about Canada Day Boat Parties for more details.

 Canada Day in Coquitlam

-In 2022, Coquitlam’s Canada Day event returns with in-person celebrations.
-Festivities take place at Town Centre Park not far from the Lafarge Lake – Douglas SkyTrain Station.
-They run from 12:00 until about 10:30 pm.
+Coquitlam’s Canada Day event takes place at Town Centre Park not far from the Lafarge Lake – Douglas SkyTrain Station.
+It runs from 12:00 pm until about 10:30 pm.
 The free family-friendly celebrations in Coquitlam include food trucks, outdoor concerts and evening fireworks.

 Click Coquitlam on Canada Day for more information about the event.